 Perhaps you're one of these individuals.
 You may have started taking Demerol for medical purposes.
 However, now that you're on it, your use of it has gotten out of control.
 You'd be surprised how common that is.

 It's also possible that you have been using this medication recreationally, and you can't see the harm in it.
 You may not be aware of the risks involved.

 Either way, getting the information you need about Demerol can help you understand more about it.
-It is our goal to provide you with everything you need to know about this popular medication.

 Even if you've been taking or abusing Demerol for quite some time, there's probably a lot you don't know.

 This drug is an opioid pain reliever.
 Only those with prescriptions should take this drug, and even then, instructions must be carefully followed.
 Demerol is very effective at treating moderate to severe pain.

 Typical uses include:

 It's possible to take this medication either as an injection or by taking a Demerol pill.
 Both are very effective, but there is a serious risk of addiction or dependence with either route.

 Opioids like Demerol are commonly referred to as “narcotics.”
 These drugs tend to have a depressant effect on the body, leading to feelings of sedation, relaxation, and pain relief.